Western Bloc: Western Bloc during the Cold War

 The bloc's foundation was laid by the Truman Doctrine (1947), which asserted American support for countries resisting authoritarian and communist pressures, and the Marshall Plan (1948), which provided extensive economic assistance for the reconstruction of Western Europe.
 These efforts were institutionalized through the formation of the North Atlantic Treaty Organization (NATO) in 1949, which served as the military backbone of the Western alliance system.
-In Asia, countries such as Japan, South Korea, and Taiwan also aligned with the Western Bloc, supported by bilateral security agreements and substantial U.S. military presence.
+In Asia, countries such as Japan, South Korea, and Taiwan also aligned with the Western Bloc, supported by bilateral security agreements and a substantial U.S. military presence.

 The Western Bloc's geopolitical strategy, known as containment, was designed to limit Soviet expansion through a combination of military alliances, economic assistance, and ideological influence.
 Western-aligned institutions such as the International Monetary Fund (IMF), the World Bank, and the General Agreement on Tariffs and Trade (GATT) fostered economic stability and integration among bloc members while reinforcing liberal economic norms.
 These efforts were part of what scholars have described as a form of "informal empire," where the United States exercised global influence not through colonization but through economic, cultural, and military hegemony.

 The Western Bloc's dominance extended across Western Europe, parts of East Asia, Latin America, Oceania, and Africa, where it frequently competed with Soviet-aligned movements, particularly during the wave of post-war decolonization.
 While the bloc was presented as a defender of freedom and democracy, critics have noted its support for authoritarian regimes that were deemed strategically important, such as those in Iran (1953), Chile (1973), and South Vietnam.

 Core members of the Western Bloc included: